 You may keep honey bees in your yard as long as you manage your bees responsibly, as outlined in the City of Saskatoon’s Animal Control Bylaw and the Saskatchewan Apiaries Act.
 It is also important for you to:

-- Avoid the use of insecticides in your yard and garden
+- Avoid the use of pesticides (especially insecticides) in your yard and garden.

 When good management practices are used, beekeeping can be a safe and educational activity that helps increase pollination and fruit production.
 If you are interested in beekeeping, please connect with the beekeeping community and talk to existing beekeepers to find out what it takes to keep bees in the city.
 To find out more, contact the Saskatchewan Beekeeper Association and the Saskatoon Bee Club.